 Piloting

 As part of the Nordic Circularity Piloting Program, six pilots on circularity in technical building equipment will be selected to enjoy facilitated support and joint communications efforts.
-Read on for how to apply and how the Program supports the planning of pilots.
+Applications are now closed.

 Forming pilots (Spring 2025)

-- Companies pitch their piloting ideas at the events (Feb 13th, March 6th, April 10th, May 15th)
+- Pitching sessions where companies get to pitch their piloting ideas (Feb 13th, March 6th, April 10th, May 15th)

 - Open access Pilot Cards at Miro to explore and connect with potential partners

-- Friday Fika for informal networking to meet peers
+- Online Friday Fika sessions for informal networking to meet peers

-- A Circular Pilot Canvas is available for download to help plan pilots and prepare for filling in the Application Form.
+Providing a Circular Pilot Canvas for download to help plan pilots and prepare for filling in the application form.

-The deadline to apply for the Nordic Circularity Piloting Program is June 6th, 2025, at 23:59 CET.
+The deadline to apply for the Nordic Circularity Piloting Program was June 6th, 2025, at 23:59 CET.

 The information you provide will help the Steering Group evaluate your project's potential, feasibility, and alignment with the program’s goals.